Siddharth Kara: Sex Trafficking: Inside the Business of Modern Slavery (2009)

 Kara's first non-fiction book on contemporary slavery, Sex Trafficking: Inside the Business of Modern Slavery, was published by Columbia University Press in January 2009.
-The book won the 2010 Frederick Douglass Book Prize, given to the most outstanding nonfiction book on the subject of slavery and/or abolition and antislavery movements.
+The book won the 2010 Frederick Douglass Book Prize, given to a nonfiction book on the subject of slavery and/or abolition movements.

 The book has been recommended by the Under-Secretary-General of the United Nations and head of the United Nations Office on Drugs and Crime.
-It has been lauded by academics, policy-makers and the press, with the Financial Times describing it as an "eloquent and campaigning book", and slavery experts heralding it as "groundbreaking" and the "best book yet on the enduring problem of modern-day slavery".
+It has been lauded by academics, policy-makers, and the press, with the Financial Times describing it as an "eloquent and campaigning book", and slavery experts heralding it as "groundbreaking" and the "best book yet on the enduring problem of modern-day slavery".